MARSFOREVER472/BinaryTree/README.md

 ## **_What is a Binary Tree?_**

-**_s one in which each element points to at most 2 other elements, commonly called left child and right child._**
+**_Is one in which each element points to at most 2 other elements, commonly called left child and right child._**

 ![image](https://github.com/MARSFOREVER472/BinaryTree/assets/69094327/23546c2c-2dbe-450f-adad-bce138380131)